Probate Q&A Series

 • Obtain a copy of the will and secure witness affidavits

-• File a petition for probate of a lost will under N.C.G.S.
+• File a proceeding to probate a lost will under N.C.G.S.
 Section 31-13

-• Obtain the clerk’s order admitting the copy to probate
+• Obtain the clerk’s order admitting the will to probate

 Contact Pierce Law Group